PeterJohannsenCMT/lackluster.nvim/README.md

 # lackluster
 > a delightful and customizable mostly monochrome colorscheme thats soft on the eyes and supports treesitter, lsp, and heaps of neovim plugins.

+### !!WARNING!!
+I'm too busy and will no longer be activly developing this any more.
+I am happy to accept pull requests for bug fixes or new plugin support if someone wants to contribute :) It should still work great for most setups as is though.

 ![a screenshot of neovim with the lackluster colorscheme](https://raw.githubusercontent.com/slugbyte/lackluster.nvim/main/asset/lackluster.png)

 > a minimal but flexible and good looking pallet made from beautiful hexcodes

 [a bunch more screenshots...](https://github.com/slugbyte/lackluster.nvim/blob/main/SCREENSHOT.md)

 ### ABOUT
 * Treesitter syntax highlights